Nathan (footballer, born August 1999)

-Nathan Palafoz de Sousa (born 4 August 1999), simply known as Nathan, is a Brazilian footballer who plays as a forward for FK Riteriai.
+Nathan Palafoz de Sousa (born 4 August 1999), simply known as Nathan, is a Brazilian professional footballer who plays as a forward for Cianorte.

 Club career

 Nathan was born in Rio de Janeiro, and began his career at Nova Iguaçu at the age of 15.
 He made his first team debut on 18 January 2017, coming on as a second-half substitute in a 2–2 Campeonato Carioca away draw against Campos.

 On 26 June 2017, Nathan moved on loan to Corinthians, being initially assigned to the under-20s.
 He was bought outright in April 2019, and renewed his contract until 2023 on 29 July 2020.

 On 12 August 2020, Nathan joined Spanish Segunda División B side Racing de Ferrol on loan.
 His loan was extended for a further year in July 2021, but he was mainly used as a substitute.

 On 15 July 2022, after returning from loan, Nathan signed for fellow Série A side Avaí until the end of the year, also in a temporary deal.
 He made his debut in the category four days later, replacing Eduardo in a 1–0 away loss against Ceará.